micaiah-effiong/open-worship/task.md

   In activity_screen allow user to define font size, and scale it appropriatly on the display screen and adapt to resizing.
   Also prevent sizes over MAX_FONT_VALUE for the screen.
+- Preserve previously selected translation
+  When downloading bible and reloading translations, ensure previously selected translation is not altered

 ---